pyodide/pyodide/docs/usage/type-conversions.md

 If the buffer is zero or one-dimensional, then `toJs` will in most cases convert it to a single `TypedArray`.
-However, in the case that the format of the buffer is `'s'`, we will convert it to a string and if the format is `'?'` we will convert it to an Array of booleans.
+However, in the case that the format of the buffer is `'s'`, we will convert the buffer to a string and if the format is `'?'` we will convert it to an Array of booleans.

 If the dimension is greater than one, we will convert it to a nested Javascript array, with the innermost dimension handled in the same way we would handle a 1d array.

+An example of a case where you would not want to use the `toJs` method is when the buffer is bitmapped image data.
+If for instance you have a 3d buffer shaped 1920 x 1080 x 4, then `toJs` will be extremely slow.
+In this case you could use {any}`PyProxy.getBuffer`.
+On the other hand, if you have a 3d buffer shaped 1920 x 4 x 1080, the performance of `toJs` will most likely be satisfactory.
+Typically the innermost dimension won't matter for performance.

 The {any}`PyProxy.getBuffer` method can be used to retrieve a reference to a Javascript typed array that points to the data backing the Python object,